inbravo/togaf-feature-set/README.md

   - TOGAF provides the ***methods and tools*** for assisting in the ***Acceptance***, ***Production***, ***Use***, and ***Maintenance*** (***APUM***) of an EA.
   - It is based on an ***Iterative Process Model*** supported by best practices and a re-usable set of existing architecture assets.
 - TOGAF uses ***Architecture Development Method (ADM)*** to develop an ***Enterprise Architecture (EA)***
-- TOGAF Standard helps in creating following Architecture types (BDAT)
+- TOGAF Standard helps in creating following Architecture types (BDAT) using ADM
    - ***Business Architecture (B)***: defines the business strategy, governance, organization, and key business processes
    - ***Data Architecture (D)***: describes the structure of an organization's logical and physical data assets and data management resources
    - ***Application Architecture (A)***: provides a blueprint for the applications to be deployed, their interactions, and their relationships to the core business processes